valevo/artificially_correct_challenge/SABIO_guide.md

 #### The NMvW Data in CSV

-Here an excerpt from the data of the Dutch Museum of World Cultures (NMvW), transformed by into the required CSV format.
-Notice that
+Here is an excerpt from the data of the Dutch Museum of World Cultures (NMvW), transformed by into a CSV format that SABIO can work with.

+Notice that the NMvW data hasv two dates (`BeginISODate` & `EndISODate`) instead of just one; this is because for most objects, there is uncertainty about the actual date the object was created. `Dated` is a non-parseable string that gives more details about the date of an object.